workmad3/pickles/README.md

 Pickles is quite clever (well not really) and can respond to quite a few triggers.

+### Help

+Pickles will message you privately with commands and what they do when he sees the trigger `pickles: help`.

 ### Weather

 Pickles will respond with the weather for now, today and tomorrow when he sees